-By 300 AD, a Chin dynasty scientist named Ge Hong had certainly written down the ingredients of gunpowder and described the explosion.
+By 300 AD, a Jin dynasty scientist named Ge Hong had certainly written down the ingredients of gunpowder and described the explosion.
 Scientists made gunpowder by mixing sulfur, charcoal, and saltpeter, or potassium nitrate.
-You get sulphur by mining it out of the ground, where it exists naturally as a yellowish rock.
-You can make potassium nitrate, or saltpeter, by taking animal manure and letting it sit around for a while and decay.
+You got sulphur by mining it out of the ground, where it exists naturally as a yellowish rock.
+You could make potassium nitrate, or saltpeter, by taking animal manure and letting it sit around for a while and decay.
 Then potassium nitrate crystals formed in the manure, and you could drain them off by washing water through the manure pile.
-You mix the three powders together, using about fifteen parts of saltpeter to three parts of charcoal and two parts of sulphur.
-The reason gunpowder explodes is that it burns very fast, and when it burns it releases gases that are bigger in volume than the original powder (just the way steam is bigger than water is).
+You mixed the three powders together, using about fifteen parts of saltpeter to three parts of charcoal and two parts of sulphur.
+The reason gunpowder explodes is that it burns very fast, and when it burns it releases gasses that are bigger in volume than the original powder (just the way steam is bigger than water is).

 But it was under the rule of the T'ang Dynasty, about 700 AD, that people really began to use gunpowder.
 T'ang Dynasty emperors used gunpowder to put on great fireworks displays.
 By 904 AD, Chinese inventors saw that you could also use gunpowder for a powerful weapon.
 First the army used gunpowder in the form of rockets.
 They put small stone cannonballs inside bamboo tubes and shot the cannonballs out by lighting gunpowder at one end.
 This is the same idea that makes guns and cannons work today.

 Science in Ancient China, by George Beshore (1998).
-For kids.
+Easy reading.

 The Ambitious Horse: Ancient Chinese Mathematics Problems, by Lawrence Swienciki (2001).